kasjfksj/kasjfksj.github.io/_posts/2024-08-22-position-encoding.md

 ### Background

 Compared with other sequential model like LSTM and RNN, Transformers are much more successful and serve as the foundation of current language models.
-These transformer-based LLM achieve higher accuracy than other architecture and can scale up easily, .
-However, Transformers in that it lacks of positional information.
+These transformer-based LLM achieve higher accuracy than other architecture and can scale up easily due to the parallel computing of Transformer.
+However, Transformers have its flaws.
+It requires more computation resources than Sequential model with time complexity of $$O (N^2)$$.

+Positional information is about the order of characters appear.
+For instance, "I eat fish" is different from "fish eat I" because order of appearance is different.
+"I" appear first in the first setence and "fish" appear first in the second sentence, resulting each sentence having different meaning.

+In a sequential model,

-### Positional Information
+### Positional Encoding

-What's positional information?